post-self/post-self.ink/content/stories/made-in-the-image.md

 "Mm.
 You depart for a middle ground?"

 This time, I avoid the impulse to shake my head.
 "No. I think that it might actually work to balance out the...ah, the sense of smell, yes?
-Were it to stay sharp, I think that I might wind up more easily overwhelmed, yes?
+Were it to stay sharp, I think that I might wind up more easily overwhelmed.
 I feel I am already making...mm, perhaps making a concession by retaining the ability to speak, but I will need such still.
 I would rather not concede on that which I do not need to."

 "Mm."
 They sound drowsy.
 I *feel* drowsy.
 I want to be under something.
 I want to be under the ground or under my desk or curled up, my face under the tip of my tail to block out the light.
 I want to rest.